mamamamamaa/elif_tech/README.md

 And the server side was based on Nest.js, MongoDB + Mongoose + the project was placed in a docker container and the instructions were described in the Мakefile.

+The server was rendered and the client was netlify.
+You can visit the live page at this link --> https://storied-llama-bb013b.netlify.app/

 ## Server
 To start the server, you need to follow these instructions: